 - In case of residential training centres, food and accomodation are free of cost.
 In case of non-residential training centres, to and fro expenses and one meal per day for every completed training day are provided free of cost.

 Rural youth between the ages of 15 and 35 are eligible for receiving training under the scheme.
-There is age relaxation up to 45 years for women, SC/ST and physically disables people.
+There is age relaxation up to 45 years for women, SC/ST and physically disabled people.
 Candidates should have any of the following:

 - BPL Card